 This procedure may be done alongside other similar facial procedures, like liposuction or facelift.

 How Is It Done?

 When prepping you for this surgery, your surgeon will apply a local anesthetic — the kind you get at the dentist's office.
-Then, the surgeon will make a small incision from the inside of your cheek, near your upper molars, and delicately remove your buccal fat pads.
+The surgeon will make a small incision from the inside of your cheek, near your upper molars, and delicately remove your buccal fat pads.

 The incision will then be sewn shut with stitches, and you'll be sent home with medicines and mouthwash to prevent oral infection and with instructions on how to care for your face during recovery.

 After surgery, you may experience swelling and discoloration on the face.
 These are normal and will fade in a couple of weeks or so.